-Indian sandalwood is very sacred in the Hindu Ayurveda and is known in Sanskrit as chandana.
-The wood is used for worshiping the god Shiva, it is also believed that goddess Lakshmi lives in the sandal wood tree.
+Indian sandalwood is very sacred in the Hindu Ayurveda and is known in Sanskrit as Chandana.
+The wood is used for worshiping the god Shiva and is also believed that goddess Lakshmi lives in the sandalwood tree.
 The wood of the tree is made into a paste using sandalwood powder.
 The paste is integral to rituals and ceremonies.

 Sandalwood is also a known wood species in many other religions and their traditions.

 The wood has been used in religious and social ceremonies for millennia.
 It is still used to facilitate meditation, move through stages of grief, and encourage creativity.
-It is also used to aid in cases of depression and anxiety and as an aphrodisiac – useful aid to stimulate the libido and overcome frigidity and impotence.
+It is also used to aid in cases of depression and anxiety and as an aphrodisiac.
+It is also useful to aid libido stimulation and overcome frigidity and impotence.